 Every year when baseball season is coming up, it means tryouts are about to get underway for players across the country.
 Tryouts are always a little daunting for most players.
-They haven't played since last summer, they're going to be under the microscope, and theres often pressure to make a certain team or look good in front of peers and evaluators.
+They haven't played since last summer, they're going to be under the microscope, and there's often pressure to make a certain team or look good in front of peers and evaluators.

 Below are a few tips that will take some of the nerves out of the experience and help you perform to the best of your ability.

 Look at them as the beginning of a new season!
 A chance to get back out there, knock the rust off, and take your first step toward an awesome year of baseball.
 Easy to say I know, keep reading to find out exactly what the coaches are looking for at tryouts, and what you can do to make a good first impression.

-Tip #1 Look the Part
+1. Look the Part

 Tryouts are here, the first few things you need to do have very little to do with baseball.
 First impressions (this applies even if you've met these people before, this is a new year) are very important.
 Look like a ballplayer.

 Second, look like you're a baseball player.
 Don't show up to tryouts wearing jeans or giant basketball shorts.
 The perfect thing to wear is a clean pair of baseball pants, a nice light athletic shirt, and a good hat that's on forwards.
-Backwards or sideways and you may as well just stay home, baseball coaches hate that.
+Backward or sideways and you may as well just stay home, baseball coaches hate that.
 Sweatpants work too, just know where you're doing the tryouts and dress the best for the location.
-If you're indoors shorts are probably not too bad, but I'd still recommend baseball pants.
+If your indoor shorts are probably not too bad, but I'd still recommend baseball pants.
 Obviously cleats for outside and good shoes for inside, and don't forget your glove and batting gloves.

 You need to walk in and look like a player, whether or not you have a ton of experience.
 Coaches will look more favorably on you if you look like you belong right from the start.

-Tip #2 Play the Way YOU Play
+2. Play the Way You Play

 Nerves or anxiety can make players try too hard, or swing too hard, or throw the ball too hard.
 That's never good.
-You'll make more mistakes if you over play the game.
+You'll make more mistakes if you overplay the game.
 Simply relax and focus on your moment, then attack it with enthusiasm the best way you can.
-Coaches know you haven't played baseball in awhile so they aren't expecting miracles.
+Coaches know you haven't played baseball in a while so they aren't expecting miracles.
 They also know you could be a little tight or nervous so they aren't looking for perfection.

-Tip #3 Have a Good Attitude
+3. Have a Good Attitude

-- Be coachable.
 Make eye contact with the coaches when they're talking, act interested in what they're saying, and do your best to follow any and all advice they give you.
-Ask questions if you have them, and never try to correct a coach or tell him that the way you do something is better than the way hes having you do it.
+Ask questions if you have them, and never try to correct a coach or tell him that the way you do something is better than the way he's having you do it.
 Often times a coach will tell you to do something or ask you a question just to see how well you listen and follow direction, so pay attention and listen to them well.

-Tip #4 Have Fun
+4. Have Fun